bayu275/bookshelf-api/README.md

 # Bookshelf API

 Bookshelf API is a project for storing book data in a library.
-This project is built using [Node.js](https://nodejs.org/) and [Hapi.js](https://hapi.dev/) for the backend.
+This project is the final submission for the "Belajar Membuat Aplikasi Back-End untuk Pemula" course on [dicoding.com](https://www.dicoding.com/), built using [Node.js](https://nodejs.org/) and [Hapi.js](https://hapi.dev/) for the backend.

 ## Features